 Personally, I spent more than 200 hours in a span of 10 months, volunteering in different events across college and helped the international students in transitioning to the new environment in Canada, helping them in finding accommodation and part-time jobs.

-When did I start with CPA Canada?
+“When did I start with CPA Canada?”

-As mentioned above studying in a University gets you more points for your PR visa than studying in college.
+Studying at a University gets you more points for your PR visa than studying in college.
 So what you can do is?

 In my opinion, you should opt for a college course along with a professional certification like – CPA, CFA as the points given are higher.
 So, instead of spending a hefty amount on University fees, one can opt for professional designations such as CPA and CFA.

 I started my CPA studies around April’18 and it went on till September’18.
 I only worked a few shifts like 10 hours per week during this period as I had to make time for studies, online sessions and then had to do some household work too.